easylist/easylist.github.io/content/pages/02_about.rst

 :title: About

 This is the official website for the EasyList filter list project.
-The project may be contacted in `the forums <https://forums.lanik.us/>`_ or via the internal mailing lists; there is one available for `filter list issues <mailto:easylist.subscription@gmail.com>`_ and another for `blog and website comments <mailto:easylist.blog@gmail.com>`_.
+The project may be contacted in `the forums <https://forums.lanik.us/>`_ or via the `internal mailing list <mailto:easylist@protonmail.com>`_.

 -------
 History